django/django/docs/deploying.rst

 If you want to support WebSockets, long-poll HTTP requests and other Channels features, you'll need to run a native ASGI interface server, as the WSGI specification has no support for running these kinds of requests concurrently.
-Channels ships with an interface server that we recommend you use called `Daphne <http://github.com/andrewgodwin/daphne/>`_; it supports WebSockets, long-poll HTTP requests, HTTP/2 *(soon)* and performs quite well.
+We ship with an interface server that we recommend you use called `Daphne <http://github.com/andrewgodwin/daphne/>`_; it supports WebSockets, long-poll HTTP requests, HTTP/2 *(soon)* and performs quite well.
 Of course, any ASGI-compliant server will work!